adrincont/BMTAR/README.md

 This package is free and open source software, licensed under GPL-3.

 ## References
- * Calderon V, S. A., & Nieto, F. H. (2017).  \emph{Bayesian analysis of multivariate       threshold autoregressive models with missing data}.
+ * Calderon V, S. A., & Nieto, F. H. (2017).
+Bayesian analysis of multivariate threshold autoregressive models with missing data.
 Communications in Statistics-Theory and Methods, 46(1), 296-318.